AnnaLangener/QualitativeVis/README.md

 The variables width (here 1150) and height (here 2650) can be changed when nodes overlap.

-Similarly, nodwWidth (here 20) and nodePadding (here 8) can be changed for a nicer visualization.
+Similarly, nodeWidth (here 20) and nodePadding (here 8) can be changed for a nicer visualization.
 You can also try to delte the nodeSort(null) attribute.